 - The trial period will continue until you’ve worked nine trial months within 60 months

 The months do not have to be back-to-back.
-It only matters how many months you earn over the limit within 60 months.
+It only matters how many months you earn over the income limit within 60 months.

 Your Options After the Trial Work Period